angulardart/angular/angular_router/README.md

 application tasks.

 This is initially just a port of the router that was in the core angular package.
-However, we do have a significant refactoring in progress that will result in angualr_router v2.
+However, we do have a significant refactoring in progress that will result in `angular_router` `2.0.0`.